 The Master of Science in Business Analytics is designed to accommodate participants' busy schedules.
-Participants attend five concentrated, rigorous sessions in New York and 2 global locations over a one-year period.
+Participants attend five concentrated, rigorous sessions in New York (3) and global locations at NYU Shanghai and NYU Abu Dhabi (2) over a one-year period.